-Prior to doing the process, we inspect the interior and exterior of home, including grounds, attic, foundation, gutters, inside walls, surfaces, etc for moisture issues that may cause mold in the future.
+Prior to sending you a proposal/contract or doing the process, we do a FULL INSPECTION to inspect the interior and exterior of home, including grounds, attic, foundation, gutters, inside walls, surfaces, etc for moisture issues that may cause mold or microbial growth in the future.
 If any are discovered, we will assess the scope of mold remediation needed to eliminate the mold.
 We will determine whether it is a condition I, condition II or condition III.
-For any discovered issues that our company does not service, such as plumbing/waterproofing, we will give recommendations to customer for those specific services.
 It is important that all moisture problems be identified and eliminated prior to or during the remediation process.

-The remediation process can vary in whether or not we use a biocide, (although we usually do), and a few other minor ways, but generally our process is as follows:
+The remediation process can vary in whether or not we use a biocide, (although we usually do, with few notable exceptions), and a few other minor ways, but generally our process is as follows:

 1) Completely turn of all A/C units, and plastic off all vents, and the return system.
 Create a double-entry zipper containment chamber for entry into mold contaminated area, and seal off the mold remediation area completely with 6mm plastic sheeting.